isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-heel-bursitis/index.md

 Pros - Available in wide width options - Excellent cushioning - Highly comfortable - OrthoLite sock liner provides extra comfort - Reliable traction - Highly versatile - Roomy Cons - Some people reported that the colors on the online platform dont match with the colors of the real shoes

 ###  [4.
-Dr. Comfort Men's Therapeutic Dress Shoe](https://www.amazon.com/dp/B00IOT3CAO/?tag=p-policy-20) shoes for Retrocalcaneal Bursitis
+Dr. Comfort Men's Therapeutic Dress Shoe](https://www.amazon.com/dp/B00IOT3CAO/?tag=p-policy-20)shoes for Retrocalcaneal Bursitis

 If youre looking for the best dress shoe for bursitis pick the Dr. Comfort Men's Therapeutic Dress Shoe.
 This shoe delivers excellent cushioning, various width options, and extra depth design that allows the use of orthotics.
 Thus, people with bursitis will benefit from this shoe.